wrightmat/wrightmat.github.io/obsidian/dnd-hyrule/locations/Hateno Town.md

 	- The area bordered by Lake Jarrah, Fir River, and Camphor Pond has been flooded so it can be used to grow rice.
 Ginner and Midla Woods now serve as a large orchard.
 The remaining Ovli Plain area is now fields where a variety of crops are grown.
 - Hateno School House
 	- The school house has more than quadrupled in size since it was started, and it now houses four classrooms, as well as a kitchen, study space, and office for the teachers and principal.
+	- On the wall is a poster with a musical scale and instructions on how to read music, as well as an ocarina and how to play particular notes.
+The notes depicted in the example are to the "Sun's Song" (see [[1.
+Central Windvane and Warp Songs]])
 - East Wind, a general store
 	- Heart Potion (20 rupees)
 	- Revitalizing Potion (50 rupees)